yohandalpe/starwars-starships/README.md

 npm run dev
 ```

-You may access the app at URL: http://localhost:3000/
+You may now access the app at URL: http://localhost:3000/

 ## Packages used
 - [tailwindcss](https://tailwindcss.com/docs/installation)